maheshacharya/hippo-docker-deployments/README.md

 ```
 Open Source -- Free Software
 -----------------
-All of the tools and technologies used here are Free and Open Source (some do offer enterpise licensing for supprort and advanced features).
+All of the tools and technologies used here are Free and Open Source (some do offer enterpise licensing for support and advanced features).
 All you need is a problem that requires large scale deployement solution -- and of course a lot of time and energy to research and ask a lot of stupid questions on community forums -- ah, well, there is no such thing called *stupid question*.

 Related References: